Facebook Pixel Training Model | Western Kentucky University

 The foundation of our approach to training is a practitioner model.
 The emphasis is upon learning through the practical application of evidence-based practice in psychology.
 "Evidence based practice in psychology is the best available research with clinical expertise in the context of patient characteristics, culture, and preferences" (American Psychologist, 61(4), May-June 2006).
 More information about evidence-based practice may be found here.
 This model is principally accomplished in an intensive, supervised university counseling center experience working with a multicultural group of interdisciplinary professionals.
 Imbued in this model are service provision, didactic and experiential instruction, and the use of psychological theory/research.

-The CC provides generalist training for those interns interested in working in a counseling center and/or other settings within psychology.
-Four areas of competencies are emphasized during the training year.
+The CC provides generalist training for those interns interested in working in a university counseling center and/or other settings within the fields of psychology, counseling, or social work.
+Four areas of competencies can be emphasized during the training year.
 They are:

 We believe that exiting interns should exhibit a high degree of professionalism.
 This includes: